Feudal land tenure in England

 Under the English feudal system several different forms of land tenure existed, each effectively a contract with differing rights and duties attached thereto.
-Such tenures could be either free-hold, signifying that they were hereditable or perpetual, or non-free where the tenancy terminated on the tenant's death or at an earlier specified period.
+Such tenures could be either free-hold if they were hereditable or perpetual or non-free if they terminated on the tenant's death or at an earlier specified period.

 High medieval period

 In England's ancient past large parts of the realm were unoccupied and owned as allodial titles: the landowners simply cooperated with the king out of a mutual interest instead of legal obligation.
-It was not until the Norman conquest, when William the Conqueror declared himself to be the sole allodial owner of the entire realm, that land tenures changed drastically.
+It was not until the Norman Conquest, when William the Conqueror declared himself to be the sole allodial owner of the entire realm, that land tenures changed drastically.
 In William's kingdom the common exchange and sale of land became restricted and all landholders were made to provide a service to their lord ("no land without a lord").

 Norman reforms

 William stripped the land from those who opposed him and redistributed it among his followers.
 He introduced a new type of feudalism, in which obligation extended right down through the hierarchy, a model informed by the military system.